OmengU/quap/documentation/documentation.typ

 ]
 The annotation defines the specific #acr("HTTP") request method and the route, which would be `/api/Question/ID/options` in this case.
 In the function itself, a try-catch block is used to automatically return an error message in case something goes wrong.
 The list of Options is then gathered by using the Option Repository and converting them to an OptionDto using AutoMapper.
 This list is then sent to the client with a 200 (success) status code.
 === Frontend
-On the Client, this section includes two pages, which allow the tutor to create and manage Quizzes.
+On the client, this section includes two pages, which allow the tutor to create and manage Quizzes.
 The routes for the pages are defined using React Router.
 ==== Main page
 The first page is the main page, also called the index page.
 It is configured on the default route.
 Fully loaded, the page looks like this:
 #figure(image("images/screenshots/mainPage.png"), caption: [Main Page Screenshot], supplement: "Figure", kind: "image")<mainPage>
 The first thing that happens when the page is loaded is loading the Quizzes from the database.
-This is done using a ReactRouter Loader declared on the route.
-Loaders and Actions are defined in their files.
-There, functions are created for each Loader/Action.
-The following Loader is used to fetch the Quizzes:
+This is done using a ReactRouter loader declared on the route.
+Loaders and actions are defined in their files.
+There, functions are created for each loader/action.
+The following loader is used to fetch the Quizzes:
-#code-snippet(caption: "Quiz Loader Function")[
+#code-snippet(caption: "Quiz loader Function")[
 ```ts
 export const quizLoader: LoaderFunction = async () => {
     const quizzes = await getQuizzes();